wyvern8/akamai-nginx/README.md

 - add a cookie `nocache=true`

 ## Contributing - adding criteria and behaviors
-Fork this repo and work on your enhancements, then send a pull request.
+Fork this repository and work on your enhancements, then send a pull request.

 Use commitizen for conventional commit messages via `git cz` instead of `git commit`.
 To setup if not already installed: